 Students are expected to complete courses in the study of other ethnic cultures as part of their general graduation requirements.

-Our students also have the opportunity to participate in program internships (AAS 192), Tutoring (197T), Directed Group Study (AAS 198) and Special Study for Advanced Undergraduates AAS 199).
+Our students also have the opportunity to participate in program internships (AAS 192), Tutoring (AAS 197T), Directed Group Study (AAS 198) and Special Study for Advanced Undergraduates (AAS 199).
 Students may also enroll in the UC Davis Washington Program, Study Abroad programs, and Honors research courses.

 The department supports many groups and organizations designed to meet the academic and social needs of students of African descent and others at Davis including the Black sororities and fraternities, the Pan-African Student Association, and pre-professional groups in engineering, law, and medicine as well as the Black Graduate and Professional Student Association.
 Other events in which the department participates are the Black Fall Welcome, Black History Month Celebration, Black Family Day, the African American and African Graduation Celebration, and the Annual Student Leadership Conference.